Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Abstract

 \section{Abstract}

 Partial dust obscuration in active galactic nuclei (AGN) has been proposed as a potential explanation for some cases of AGN variability.
-The dust-gas mixture present in AGN torii is accelerated by radiation pressure leading to the launching of an AGN wind.
-Dust under these conditions has been shown to be unstable to a generic class of fast growing resonant drag instabilities (RDIs).
-We present the first set of numerical simulations of radiation driven outflows that include explicit dust dynamics in conditions resembling AGN winds and discuss the implications of the RDIs on the morphology of the AGN torus, AGN variability, and the ability of the radiation to effectively launch a wind.
-We find that the RDIs rapidly develop reaching saturation at times much shorter than the global timescales of the outflows, resulting in the formation of filamentary structure on box-size scales with strong dust clumping and super-\Alf{ic} velocity dispersions on micro-scales.
-This results in 10-20\% fluctuations in dust opacity and gas column density, integrated along mock observed lines-of-sight to the quasar accretion disk, over year to decade timescales with a red-noise power spectrum which is commonly observed for AGN.
-Additionally, all our simulations show that the radiation is sufficiently coupled to the dust-gas mixture launching highly super-sonic winds, which entrain 70-90\% of gas, with a factor of $\lesssim 3$ photon momentum loss relative to the ideal case.
-Therefore, the RDIs could play an important role in generating the clumpy nature of AGN torii and driving AGN variability consistent with observations.
+The dust-gas mixture present in AGN tori is accelerated by radiation pressure, leading to the launching of an AGN wind.
+Dust under these conditions has been shown to be unstable to a generic class of fast-growing resonant drag instabilities (RDIs).
+In this work, we present the first numerical simulations of radiation-driven outflows that explicitly include dust dynamics in conditions resembling AGN winds.
+We investigate the implications of RDIs on the torus morphology, AGN variability, and the ability of radiation to effectively launch a wind.
+We find that the RDIs rapidly develop, reaching saturation at times much shorter than the global timescales of the outflows, resulting in the formation of filamentary structure on box-size scales with strong dust clumping and super-\Alf{ic} velocity dispersions.
+The instabilities lead to fluctuations in dust opacity and gas column density of 10-20\% when integrated along mock observed lines-of-sight to the quasar accretion disk.
+These fluctuations occur over year to decade timescales and exhibit a red-noise power spectrum commonly observed for AGN.
+Additionally, we find that the radiation effectively couples with the dust-gas mixture, launching highly supersonic winds that entrain 70-90\% of the gas, with a factor of $\lesssim 3$ photon momentum loss relative to the predicted multiple-scattering momentum loading rate.
+Therefore, our findings suggest that RDIs play an important role in driving the clumpy nature of AGN tori and generating AGN variability consistent with observations.